HFAnalyticsLab/COVID19_Resources/Communities_and_Events.md

 ### [FutureNHS Collaboration Platform](https://future.nhs.uk/)
 #### What the resource does
 Collaborative platform for those working in health and social care.
-There are a number of COVID-19-specific workspaces, including one focused on (COVID-19 data and analytics)[https://future.nhs.uk/DataAnalyticsCovid19/grouphome].
-Offers of support as well as discussion boards.
+There are a number of COVID-19-specific workspaces, including one focused on [COVID-19 data and analytics](https://future.nhs.uk/DataAnalyticsCovid19/grouphome).
+Discussion boards, webinar materials, and offers of support on the [Analytics Market Exchange](https://future.nhs.uk/DataAnalyticsCovid19/view?objectID=18976656).
 #### Who developed the resource
 NHS England and Improvement